Can’t Decide Where to Go? These Are Maine’s Best Summer Destinations

 Baxter State Park abuts the national monument, with a summit of Mt.
 Katahdin requiring reservations, keeping crowds small and providing a fantastic experience unlike any other in Vacationland.

-Rockland Maine
+Rockland

-Not to be confused with the nearby city of Rockport, Rockland Maine has a retirement vibe and is popular with the over-65 crowd for the slow-paced way of life.
+Not to be confused with the nearby town of Rockport, Rockland Maine has a retirement vibe and is popular with the over-65 crowd for the slow-paced way of life.
 The city has one of the safest breakwaters, which leads to the Rockland Breakwater Lighthouse, which is open for tours.

 Kids will love the Children’s Coastal Museum, and the scenic Archers on the Pier offers a unique experience of dining over the busy harbor.

-Owls Head Maine
+Owls Head

 There’s a secret in Owls Head that not many tourists realize — while summer crowds devour sand space, Birch Point State Park is relatively unknown to anyone but locals (who call it Lucia Beach).